 Some barbecues have collapsible parts and carry handles that help with transportation.
 Our take these elements into account and rate how manoeuvrable each barbecue is over a specially designed obstacle course.

-This all depends on how much you can afford and how durable you want your product to be.
-Barbecues vary widely in price: disposable grills cost less than £10, while the priciest multi-grilled outdoor kitchens can set you back thousands.
+This all depends on how much you can afford and how durable you want your barbecue to be.
+Barbecues vary widely in price: disposable grills cost a few pounds, while the priciest multi-grilled outdoor kitchens can set you back thousands.

 You’ll often see cheaper barbecues that have some of the features of more expensive ones, but many compromise on build quality.
 A cheap barbecue will still be a waste of money if the features are shoddily made, as they won't last long and won’t give you the results you want.